Joanna-Golofit/calc1/README.md

 ### What was used to make this calculator?:

-easy calc (document.querySelector, addEventListener, event.target, innerHTML, switch-case, try-catch, map, spread, slice, eval)
+easy calc (document.querySelector, addEventListener, event.target, innerHTML, switch-case, try-catch, map, ...spread, slice, eval)

 ### Project is created with: